EricZinda/Perplexity/docs/pxint/pxint0070GenerateMRSAndTrees.md

     return os.path.join(os.path.dirname(os.path.realpath(__file__)), ergFile)
 ~~~

-Using that function, we can now call ACE to get the MRS:
+Using that function, we can now call ACE to get the MRS documents for a phrase:

 ~~~
 def mrss_from_phrase(phrase):